 - 10 Indicators of Fraud vs. Affirmative Acts of Fraud

 - 11 Golding & Golding: About Our International Tax Law Firm

 Tax Fraud Statute of Limitations

 Tax Fraud Statute of Limitations: There are many different statutes that comprise the Internal Revenue Code.
 The Tax Fraud Statute of Limitations is different from other statutes.
-The IRS basically has an unlimited time to audit you for civil fraud.
+The IRS basically has unlimited time to audit you for civil fraud.
 The criminal statute is different, but we will focus on civil enforcement.
-In recent years, the Internal Revenue Service has directed its fraud enforcement towards aggressively pursuing foreign accounts compliance — but the government has not forgot about domestic enforcement either.
+In recent years, the Internal Revenue Service has directed its fraud enforcement towards aggressively pursuing foreign accounts compliance — but the government has not forgotten about domestic enforcement either.
 The fraudulent non-reporting of U.S. Income, offshore accounts, assets, investments, and income may lead to severe penalties, such as FBAR Penalties.
 These penalties can be reduced and sometimes even avoided with voluntary disclosure.
 Let’s review the basics of the Tax Fraud Statute of Limitations:

 What is Tax Fraud?